Robolta/HLP-Brute-Force/README.md

 Currently our programs can reach around 6 layer deep relatively quickly.
 Here are the optimizations used to achieve that.

+### Storing Layers

+Likely the most trivial optimization: storing the outputs for each layer rather than calculating it each time.

 ### Unique Layers

 Unique layers are how we refer to the set of layers where there is at most one layer for any given function.